 Occupation after Marriage:

 While her husband struggled for acting work, including a short stint as a Las Vegas performer, Nancy Reagan assumed the full-time work of mother and homemaker.
 She made three films after her marriage.
 Her last film, at Columbia in 1956, was Hellcats of the Navy, in which she and her husband appeared together.
-During Reagan's two terms as California Governor, she adopted several causes, including the welfare of returned and wounded Vietnam War veterans, fundraising and lobbying efforts on behalf of those Vietnam War servicemen who were either Prisoners of War or Missing In Act.
+During Reagan's two terms as California Governor, she adopted several causes, including the welfare of returned and wounded Vietnam War veterans, fundraising and lobbying efforts on behalf of those Vietnam War servicemen who were either Prisoners of War or Missing In Action.
 As California's First Lady, she wrote a syndicated column and donated her salary to the National League of Families of American POW-MIA.
 She also regularly visited state institutions that cared for the elderly and physically and emotionally handicapped children; after observing a program that successfully brought these groups together as a form of therapy, the "Foster Grandparent Program," she promoted it throughout California and, eventually, the nation.

 Presidential Campaign and Inauguration:

 Although Nancy Reagan preferred to campaign with her husband rather than on her own, during the 1980 primaries she began to make her own appearances and make remarks that reflected her husband's views on issues; it reflected a growing role of candidates' spouses and was similar to the one Rosalynn Carter was simultaneously playing in the primaries.
 In the 1984 presidential campaign, Nancy Reagan was especially helpful during the last of a several televised debates.
-After concluding that the President had done poorly in a previous debate, she urged his advisors to no ask him to memorize endless statistics.
+After concluding that the President had done poorly in a previous debate, she urged his advisors to ask him to memorize endless statistics.
 They did as she suggested and he proved more effective in the ensuing debate.

 Inauguration day 1981 was the first one held on the west front of the Capitol Building, a decision favored by the Reagans since it meant the ceremony was facing the rest of the nation, as opposed to those of the past which faced towards the Atlantic Ocean.
 Media attention focused on the high cost of tickets to attend the 1981 Inauguration Ball and other invitation-only events, contrasting it with the 1977 Carter Inaugural which had more public events than any in previous history and Inaugural Ball tickets selling for $25 to guests.
 However, tickets to the 1981 Reagan Inaugural Ball were of comparative cost to those before the 1977 Carter Inaugural Ball.